 V. Application Review Information

 3. Anticipated Announcement Date.
-Announcements of funding decisions for the QSP are anticipated during June 2004.
+Announcements of funding decisions for the EMP are anticipated on or about July 1, 2004.

 VI.
 Award Administration Information

-1. Award Notice.
-The FAS will notify each applicant in writing of the final disposition of its application.
-The FAS will send an approval letter and agreement to each approved applicant.
-The approval letter and agreement will specify the terms and conditions applicable to the project, including the levels of QSP funding and any cost-share contribution requirements.
+1. Award Notices.
+FAS will notify all applicants in writing of the final disposition of its application.
+FAS will send an approval letter and project agreement to each approved applicant.
+The approval letter and agreement will specify the terms and conditions applicable to the project, including the levels of EMP funding and cost-share contribution requirements.

 VII.
 Agency Contact(s)